 Thus, for macroscopic 2-2-holes with $R$ not significantly larger than $r_H$, we expect $V_{th}$ to be dominated by the interior contribution.
 This is also true for the total internal energy and entropy of the gas, which are proportional to $V_{th}$.
 With Eqs.~(\ref{eq:photonU}), (\ref{eq:pinf}), and (\ref{eq:Ivol}), the total internal energy is

-Since the compactness of 2-2-holes is nearly maximal, it is not surprising that its internal energy to mass ratio is far smaller than that for compact objects in GR.
-The same ratio has also been obtained in the brick wall model~\cite{tHooft:1984kcu}, but there the back-reaction has not been taken into account.
+Since the compactness of 2-2-holes is nearly maximal, it is not surprising that its internal energy-to-mass ratio is far smaller than that for compact objects in GR.
+The same ratio has also been obtained in the brick wall model~\cite{tHooft:1984kcu}, but there, the back-reaction has not been taken into account.
 Using Eqs.~(\ref{eosphoton}), (\ref{eq:photonS}), (\ref{eq:pinf}), and (\ref{eq:Ivol}), we can obtain the temperature at spatial infinity and the entropy

-where $\hMmin=\Mmin/\Mp=0.63\lambda_2/\lp$, the Hawking temperature $T_\textrm{BH}=\Mp^2/8\pi M$ and the Bekenstein-Hawking entropy $S_\textrm{BH}=\pi\, r_H^2/\lp^2$.
-As a result of high curvature effects, 2-2-hole sourced by relativistic particles exhibit Hawking-like temperature and the entropy area law~\cite{Holdom:2016nek}.
-Given that $S=s_\infty V_{th}$ in Eq.~(\ref{eq:photonS}), we can see that the enormous amount of microscopic entropy are achieved here mainly through the huge value of $V_{th}^{(in)}$ given in Eq.~(\ref{eq:Ivol}).
+where $\hMmin=\Mmin/\Mp=0.63\lambda_2/\lp$, the Hawking temperature $T_\textrm{BH}=\Mp^2/8\pi M$ and the Bekenstein-Hawking entropy $S_\textrm{BH}=\pi\, r_H^2/\lp^2$.\footnote{Throughout the paper, we consider systems in local thermal equilibrium, thus assumed that the flat spacetime equilibrium thermodynamics is valid locally due to the equivalence principle.
+This assumption may not apply if the local curvature is much larger than the local temperature, namely, if the thermal wavelength is much larger than the typical radius set by curvature.
+For thermal 2-2-holes, we can use the Weyl curvature squared $C_{\mu\nu\rho\sigma}C^{\mu\nu\rho\sigma}$ to estimate the curvature scale (instead of the Ricci scalar $R$ which is usually considerably suppressed).
+From the leading order of high curvature expansion, we find that $(C_{\mu\nu\rho\sigma}(r)C^{\mu\nu\rho\sigma}(r))^{1/4}\approx 1.8 (r_H/\lp)/r$ and $T(r)\approx 0.9(r_H/\lp)/r$ are on the same order of magnitude. } As a result of high curvature effects, a 2-2-hole sourced by relativistic particles exhibits Hawking-like temperature and the entropy area law~\cite{Holdom:2016nek}.
+Given that $S=s_\infty V_{th}$ in Eq.~(\ref{eq:photonS}), we can see that the enormous amount of microscopic entropy is achieved here mainly through the huge value of $V_{th}^{(in)}$ given in Eq.~(\ref{eq:Ivol}).
 This is usually considered difficult for self-gravitating objects with no horizon.
 The numerical values of $T_{\infty}$ and $S$ differ from the black hole counterparts due to the $\Mmin$ or $\lambda_2$ dependence.